mozilla/ecosystem-platform/docs/reference/team-processes/triage-process.md

 If a Dependabot PR fails CI, investigate the failure.
 If it was a flaky test failure, rerun CI from failed.
 If the failure is legit and it looks like it can be resolved quickly or easily, consider checking into the Dependabot branch, fixing what caused the failure, and pushing the fix to the PR.
 If the needed change was anything other than a small tweak, request a review from a teammate to double check your work before merging.

-If there are many failures and/or it's not feasible to fix the failures at the moment, create a Jira ticket for the package upgrade failure if one doesn’t already exist and give it the labels `maintenance` and `dependencies`, link to it from the Dependabot PR, comment `@dependabot ignore this major version`, and close the PR.
+If there are many failures and/or it's not feasible to fix the failures at the moment, create a Jira ticket for the package upgrade failure if one doesn’t already exist, set the Work Category to `Engineering Excellence`, give it the label `dependencies`, link to it from the Dependabot PR, comment `@dependabot ignore this major version`, and close the PR.
 We ignore until the next major version instead of a minor version because the chance that it will fail again is very high, but we want it to remind us again when a dependency has a major upgrade so that the dependency doesn't just get lost in the backlog (plus, wishful thinking that maybe it will magically pass 🤞).

 If a ticket has already been filed for a previous failure of the same package and the new failure is because of a Dependabot attempt to upgrade to the new major version, comment on the ticket to note how far behind the dependency is.
 Consider bringing it up in the next triage meeting - if our backlog is full of needed dependency upgrades, we'll likely find the time to work through at least some of them.

 #### Security Warnings

 Dependabot will produce [Security Alerts][dependabot-security-alerts] for packages that have registered [CVE][wiki-CVE] numbers that cannot be resolved automatically.
 At least once during your triage ownership rotation, check these alerts to see if there are any vulnerabilities identified, especially those marked as as critical (or even high) severity.
-You may also choose review these as a team in the triage meeting if you wish, and it may be good to collaborate with the other triage owner to either make sure you're not working on fixing the same vulnerability, or to pair on a fix.
+You may also choose to review these as a team in the triage meeting if you wish, and it may be good to collaborate with the other triage owner to either make sure you're not working on fixing the same vulnerability, or to pair on a fix.

 If Dependabot thinks it can automatically fix the alert for us, a "Create dependabot security update" button will be present.
 This is a good clue, as well as a "Dependabot can't update vulnerable dependencies without a lockfile" note, that the upgrade should be simple.
 You can check what packages are affected by running `yarn why <package name>`.
 If there's only one or two affected packages, consider trying to manually upgrade the dependency to the patched version shown in the alert.